"About 80,000 people in the UK die from smoking every year."

 Cardiovascular disease

 Cardiovascular diseases are a collection of diseases which involve the heart or blood vessels.
-Smoking makes the walls of a persons' arteries sticky from the harmful chemicals (carbon monoxide, tar & nicotine) inhaled which causes fatty material to get stuck to them.
-Should the arteries that carry blood to a persons' heart get clogged, a heart attack may be experienced.
-If the arteries that carry blood to a persons' brain get clogged, a stroke may be experienced.
-According to the British Health Foundation, "Nearly 20,000 UK heart and circulatory disease deaths are attributed to smoking each year."
+Smoking makes the walls of a person's arteries sticky from the harmful chemicals (carbon monoxide, tar & nicotine) inhaled, which causes fatty material to get stuck to them.
+Should the arteries that carry blood to a person's heart get clogged, a heart attack may be experienced.
+If the arteries that carry blood to a person's brain get clogged, a stroke may be experienced.
+According to the British Heart Foundation, "Nearly 20,000 UK heart and circulatory disease deaths are attributed to smoking each year."

 Examples of cardiovascular diseases: